e-kwsm/abinit/doc/tutorial/paral_gswvl.md

           21           7.5        35.6

-With the percentages of the `time.prc` file, one can see that, for this example, the time is mostly spent in the precondionner and the application of the local part of the Hamiltonian on the wavefunctions.
+With the percentages of the `time.prc` file, one can see that, for this example, the time is mostly spent in the preconditioner and the application of the local part of the Hamiltonian on the wavefunctions.
 Let's categorise the time information: